 九回裏ツーアウト満塁 (きゅうかいうら つーあうと まんるい, kyuukaiura tsūauto manrui) loaded bases, two outs (out of three) in the bottom of the ninth (= last) inning the last big chance, a win-or-lose situation

-To put emphasis, you can add フルカウント (full count: three balls and two strikes) after it.
+* To put more emphasis on this expression, you can add フルカウント (full count: three balls and two strikes) after it.

 This is exactly the situation when “bases are loaded, two outs in the bottom of the ninth”, (a last big chance)

 (Trivia) It is said that ファイナルファンタジー (“Final Fantasy”, a globally popular Japanese video game) was named after the idea that this game was going to be the “final dream” of the company, as the company was then struggling in business.
 As we know, the game had become a major success across the globe — the company hit the “come-from-behind home run” in the situation when “bases are loaded, two outs in the bottom of the ninth”.